The STEM Teacher Education Bursary is a £20,000 incentive to ease the transition from paid employment into Initial Teacher Education.

 - University of the West of Scotland

-2. Applicants will be expected to hold a relevant degree at 2.1 or above with the required academic content to teach Maths, Computing Science, Technical Education or Physics.
+2. Applicants will be expected to hold a relevant degree at 2.1 or above with the required academic content to teach Maths, Computing Science, Technical Education, Physics or Chemistry.

 - Normal entry requirements for PGDE ITE courses also apply, including a requirement to have Higher English (or equivalent) and National 5/Credit level Maths (or equivalent).
 However, flexibility on entry requirement may be applied by the General Teaching Council for Scotland, and support can be provided for the provision of English/Maths qualifications if necessary.